What is Docker and its Advantages?

 sudo gpasswd -a [username] docker

 g.
-Check that the dockerd service is running
+Check that the docker service is running

 sudo systemctl status docker